New Zealand Diploma in Engineering (Electrical) (Level 6)

-The Diploma is run to the requirements of The Skills Organisation and the Electrical Supply Training Organisation (ESITO).
+The Diploma is run to the requirements of The Skills Organisation and Connexis (Industry Training Organisation (ITO) for New Zealand’s infrastructure industries).
 Wintec also has industry connections with the Institute of Professional Engineers of New Zealand (IPENZ) that link us to organisations such as WEL Networks and Gallagher Group.

 Entry into this course requires: